krystallltham/FM-operations-workflow-app/README.md

 Digital workflow solution designed to streamline maintenance request reporting and improve operational efficiency.

 ## Business Problem
-Property and facilities team relied on manual reporting methods, resulting in delay issue resolution, poor visibility, and inefficient communication between stakeholders.
-To Adress these challenges, a digital maintenance r4equest system was developed using Microsoft Power Apps to centralise defect reporting and streamline maintenance workflows.
+Property and facilities teams relied on manual reporting methods, resulting in delayed issue resolution, limited visibility into maintenance requests, and inefficient communication between stakeholders.
+To address these challenges, a digital maintenance request system was developed using Miscrosoft Power Apps to centralise defect reporting and streamline maintenance workflows.

 ## Business Value
-Why does this matters?
 The solution demonstrates how digital transformation can improve operational efficiency within facilities management by reducing manual processes and increasing visibility across maintenance workflows.

 ## Proposed Solution
 A digital maintenance request application was designed to centralise maintenance reporting, improve workflow visibility, and enhance operational coordination.